 A smoke alarm, also known as a smoke detector, is an electronic device designed to detect the presence of smoke.
 Smoke alarms are typically powered by a battery and monitored by an alarm system, such as a fire panel or home security system.
 When smoke is detected, the alarm will emit an audible, unmistakable signal to alert occupants of the potential danger in their environment.

-How Do Smoke Alarms Work?
+How Does Smoke Detector Work?